randev97/SMSP/README.md

 # Sawery Maxer Secure Protocol (SMSP)

-**Sawery Maxer Secure Protocol (SMSP)** is a secure and easy-to-implement communication protocol designed for HTTP/HTTPS that provides encrypted data exchange and ensures data integrity.
-SMSP uses a `Date Key` updated every 3 months to maintain security and includes a `Security ID` for session identification, along with a well-defined header format for secure data transmission.
+**Sawery Maxer Secure Protocol (SMSP)** is a secure and easy-to-implement communication protocol designed for HTTP/HTTPS that provides encrypted data exchange and ensures data integrity through a `Date Key` updated every 3 months.
+This protocol includes a `Security ID` for session identification and uses a defined header format for secure data transmission.

 ## Key Features